Logarithmic Corrections to Thermodynamics of Accelerating Black Holes: Summary and discussion

 It seems that the $\log T$ corrections to the entropy of near extremal black holes in Einstein gravity are universal with coefficients depending on the class of the zero modes.
 For each gravitational zero modes of tensor type, the integer $n$ which labels the infinite tower of the zero modes satisfies $|n|\geq2$, and the coefficient of the corresponding logarithmic correction term is $3/2$.
 For each gravitational zero modes of vector type, the integer $n$ satisfies $|n|\geq1$, and the coefficient of the corresponding logarithmic term is $1/2$.
 For the zero modes from gauge field, the infinite tower is also labeled by integers $|n|\geq1$, hence the corresponding coefficient is also $1/2$.
 For rotating black holes there is no gravitational vector modes.

-To sum up, we worked out the universal $\log T$ corrections to the low temperature thermodynamics of accelerating black holes.
-The results are similar to those in the non-accelerating cases like Kerr and Reissner-Nordstr\"om black holes.
+To sum up, we worked out the universal $\log T$ corrections to the low-temperature thermodynamics of accelerating black holes.
+The results are similar to those in the nonaccelerating cases like Kerr and Reissner-Nordstr\"om black holes.
 The acceleration affects the near horizon extremal geometry with warping factors and therefore changes the number of independent Killing vectors on the deformed sphere.
 This in turn changes the number of sets of independent gravitation vector modes which are induced by the large diffeomorphisms on the deformed sphere.